DiscordBM/DiscordBM/README.md

 ## Versioning
 `DiscordBM` will try to follow Semantic Versioning 2.0.0, with exceptions:
 * To keep `DiscordBM` up to date with Discord API's frequent changes, `DiscordBM` will **add** any new properties to any types in **minor** versions, even if it's technically a breaking change.
 * `DiscordBM` tries to minimize the effect of this requirement.
-For example most enums have an underscored case named like `__DO_NOT_USE_THIS_CASE` which forces users to use non-exhaustive switch statements, preventing future code-breakages.
+For example most enums have an underscored case named `__DO_NOT_USE_THIS_CASE` which forces users to use non-exhaustive switch statements, preventing future code-breakages.

 ## Contribution & Support
 * If you need help with anything, ask in [DiscordBM's Discord server](https://discord.gg/kxfs5n7HVE).